 Occupancy and Room Assignments

-- The organization must submit a complete housing list, which is filled at time of submission, to Student Affairs by the preceding spring semester deadline.
+- The organization must submit a complete housing list, which is filled at time of submission, to Student Life by the preceding spring semester deadline.

 - The organization, per chapter bylaws, will determine what initiated members will reside in the house, as well as specific room assignments.